RofaeilAshaiaa/CollegeLife/README.md

 * Support tablet by making number of colums in LayoutManager to 2 or more
 * add view pager inside semester profile to move from semester to other by swipe no need to go back for main to go to                    other semester
 * make line between semester and GPA
+* make all views in app with Constraint Layout to decrease nested views
+* Offline mode
+* Dashboard
+* widget for dashboard